Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 **Step 1: Creating the NFS Server**
 1. 1.
 Create an EC2 instance with the Redhat OS.
-2. Name the instance Web-Server
+2. Name the instance NFS-Server

 Create three EBS volumes of 10 Gib each and attach these volumes to the ec2 instance.